marklogic-community/grove-react-ui/README.markdown

 ## About Projects Based on this Template

-The reference project includes three directories: 'ui' (for Vue.js front-end and Redux client-state management code), 'server' (for a reference Node implementation of a middle-tier), and 'marklogic' (for database configuration and sample data loading).
+The reference project includes three directories: 'ui' (for Vue.js front-end and Redux client-state management code), 'middle-tier' (for a reference Node implementation of a middle-tier), and 'marklogic' (for database configuration and sample data loading).

 When you run commands like `npm install` and `npm start` from the top-level, it automatically runs the relevant commands.
-For example, `npm install` installs npm dependencies within the Node `server` and the `ui` application.
+For example, `npm install` installs npm dependencies within the Node `middle-tier` and the `ui` application.
 Similarly, `npm start` starts the Node middle-tier, as well as a Webpack development server to serve up HTML, Javascript and CSS on port 3000.

 The `ui` part of this project was built using the [Create-React-App library](https://github.com/facebookincubator/create-react-app), in order to rely on expert community help in staying up-to-date as the ecosystem changes.
 Much configuration is done using the tools provided by that library.
 Please refer to their extensive [User Guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md) to understand how to configure various parts of the `ui` application.